jingwenhuang96/Udacity_Starbucks_Capstone/README.md

 The transactional data shows user purchases made on the app including the timestamp of purchase and the amount of money spent on a purchase.
 This transactional data also has a record for each offer that a user receives as well as a record for when a user actually views the offer.
 There are also records for when a user completes an offer.

+### Libraries and Dependency

+Below are the library and dependency needed to run the Jupter notebook
+- Pandas
+- Numpy
+- Math
+- Json
+- Matplotlib.pyplot
+-Seaborn
+-Sklearn
+from sklearn.linear_model
+from sklearn.model_selection
+from sklearn.metrics
+from sklearn.preprocessing
+from sklearn.ensemble
+from sklearn.tree

 ### File Overview

 Starbucks_Capstone_notebook.ipynb: